BartoszCichecki/LenovoLegionToolkit/README.md

 3. Download x64 Windows installer
 4. Run the installer

+After following these steps, you can open Terminal and type: `dotnet --info`.
+In the output look for section `.NET runtimes installed`, in this section you should see something like:

+`Microsoft.NETCore.App 6.0.15 [C:\Program Files\dotnet\shared\Microsoft.NETCore.App]`

+and

+`Microsoft.WindowsDesktop.App 6.0.15 [C:\Program Files\dotnet\shared\Microsoft.WindowsDesktop.App]`

+The exact version number can be different, but as long as it is `6.x.x` it should be fine.
+If after these steps LLT still shows an error on startup that .NET couldn't be found or similar, the problem is on your machine and not with LLT.

 #### Want to help with testing?

 Join the [Legion Series Discord](https://discord.com/invite/legionseries) and head to `#legion-toolkit` channel.
 Beta versions of future releases are posted there frequently!